 What is there to know about SPRACHSALZ?

-• In total twenty authors are invited for an entire weekend to give several readings from their published books.
+• Round about twenty authors are invited for an entire weekend to give several readings from their published books.

 • All readings are free of charge: Our idea was to make literature accessible to all.
 As experience has shown, many of the people who attend our festival listen to readings for the first time in their lives.